CV For Immigration – Immigrant Job Tools Part 1

 They don’t have time to read through 10-15 pages per CV and through 20 CVs on their desk.
 The ones that are more than 3 pages long and does not give them that key information up front to hook them, will be discarded, they simply are bored by it.

-So, to summarise, your first tool, your strategic immigrant’s CV should be strategic as a specific CV for immigration, it should give the reader the key information that they are looking for within 6 seconds, and it should supply supporting information and should be no longer than 3 pages in total.
+So, to summarize, your first tool, your strategic immigrant’s CV should be strategic as a specific CV for immigration, it should give the reader the key information that they are looking for within 6 seconds, and it should supply supporting information and should be no longer than 3 pages in total.
 That’s it – that is a strategic CV and it is the winning CV for immigrants.

 In the next video, we are going to discuss your unique immigrant’s LinkedIn profile, which – for an immigrant – is very, very different to a general LinkedIn profile and should be used in conjunction with a strategic CV.